Do You Know the Way?

 - After all contingencies have been completed, the transaction goes to settlement where all the necessary papers are signed, and the balance of the buyer’s money is paid.
 This is where title transfers from the seller to the buyer.

 - Possession occurs according to the sales contract.

 One of the responsibilities of your real estate professional is to make sure that things are done in a timely manner so that the transaction will close according to the agreement on time and without unforeseen or unnecessary problems.

 Even if you’re not ready to buy or start looking yet, you need to be assembling your team of professionals.
 Let us know and we’ll send you our recommendations, so you can read about them on their websites.

-If you have any questions, call us at (281) 723-0324; we’re happy to help.
+If you have any questions, download this Buyers Guide and call us at (281) 723-0324; we’re happy to help.
 Informed buyers lead to satisfied homeowners and that is better for everyone involved.